{embed passage: '_Add Capitalization Insert'}

 name: "if",

-description: "Show text if the contents of a variable evaluates to true.",
+description: "Show text if the contents of a variable evaluates to true.
+Text can contain {variable} inserts.",

 match: /^if\s+[^:,]/i,